-If you are looking for Hollis NH real estate, your best bet is to talk to a local NH Realtor who is familiar with the area so they can help you to determine which of the available properties best meets your requirements.
-Hollis NH is a lovely rural town with many beautiful homes.
-Because it is such a desirable location, Hollis New Hampshire homes are typically priced higher than neighboring towns.
+If you are looking for property in Hollis NH, your best bet is to talk to a local Realtor who is familiar with the area so they can help you to determine which of the available properties best meets your requirements.
+Hollis is a lovely rural town with many beautiful homes.
+Because it is such a desirable location and its homes are typically priced higher than neighboring towns.

 West Dunstable, also called Nittisset, was founded in 1739.
 It was part of the larger land grant of Dunstable which spanned what would become the New Hampshire–Massachusetts border in 1741.
 In 1746,West Dunstable was incorporated as a town and renamed Holles, perhaps after an ancestor of Governor Benning Wentworth.
 By 1775, the spelling had been changed to Hollis in recognition of Harvard College benefactor Thomas Hollis.
 It was seen in town records spelled both ways until about 1815, at which point it seems to have been established as Hollis.
 (Read more below.)